AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Inform UIDAI (Aadhaar)

-Since AePS relies on your Aadhaar and biometrics, you should also inform the UIDAI if you suspect misuse of your Aadhaar-linked biometrics.
+Since AePS relies on your Aadhaar and biometrics, you should also notify the UIDAI if you suspect misuse of your Aadhaar-linked biometrics.
 You can do this through their official website or helpline.
-Consider locking your biometrics through the UIDAI portal if you haven’t already done so, to prevent any future unauthorised use.
+Consider locking your biometrics through the UIDAI portal if you have not already done so, to prevent any future unauthorised use.

 This step adds an extra layer of protection for your digital identity.

-Priya from Chennai, a small business owner, received an SMS alert for an AePS withdrawal she didn’t make.
-She instantly remembered she hadn’t used AePS that day.
+Priya from Chennai, a small business owner, received an SMS alert for an AePS withdrawal she did not initiate.
+She instantly remembered she had not used AePS that day.
 Within minutes, she locked her biometrics using the mAadhaar app, then called her bank to report the fraudulent transaction and block her account.
 She followed up by filing an FIR at her local police station.
 Her swift actions helped her bank investigate quickly, and while not all funds were recovered, her immediate response prevented further losses and aided the investigation.

 Keep All Records

-Throughout the process of reporting and following up on fraud, keep a detailed record of everything.
-This includes transaction IDs, complaint numbers from your bank and the police, dates and times of calls, names of people you spoke with, and copies of any documents you submitted.
+Throughout the process of reporting and following up on fraud, maintain a comprehensive record of all pertinent details.
+This includes transaction IDs, complaint numbers from your bank and the police, dates and times of calls, names of individuals you conversed with, and copies of any documents you submitted.
 These records are invaluable for tracking the progress of your complaint and for any future legal or banking procedures.

 Staying Safe with Digital Payments